timothyas/rc-gfd/README.md

 # RC For GFD Emulation

+## Last minute writing stuff

+- RC -> ESN
+- in the ESN gamma penalty: 0.1 -> 10tothe-1
+- fig:rc quantitative nsub01: move the t=t0+4hrs to the right, and for the first two panels move 0.1 -> 10totheminus1
+- same for all KE density relative error plots...

 ## NVAR TODO:

 - What does the spatial plot look like, just keep 12th hour predictions and